-DualView isn’t just for laptops—it can be used on desktop computers too.
-As you may know, when you use Windows XP’s Multiple Monitor feature, you’re actually using more than one video adapter in your system—one for each monitor.
+DualView can be used on desktop computers too.
+When you use Windows XP’s Multiple Monitor feature, you’re actually using more than one video adapter in your system—one for each monitor.
 However, there are high-end video adapters out there that actually have multiple video ports on the same unit.
 When you use these types of video adapters in a desktop system, they will actually use DualView.

 You can find these types of video adapters, usually referred to as Dual-Head video adapters, from such manufacturers as ATI Technologies, Appian Graphics, and Matrox.